第11回 ”Pero” 林 宏行 No Wasted Days〜アンチメインストリームの美学

 (Al Knost, Newport Beach, CA. 2005 )

-Robin is a surfer who lives in the so-called good old days, and he has the image of someone who never conforms to the people around him.
+Robin is a surfer who lives in the so-called good old days, and he has an image of sticking to a stance that doesn't pander to those around him.

-I feel like Robin has only ever thought about surfing, and I think he is where he is now because he has been serious about it.
-He has a hunger for riding good waves, so even if he gets drunk at a party, if there are waves, he gets up and goes surfing.
-It's the same with board making, he has a huge amount of knowledge, so he uses it to create what he thinks is cool.
-It's like his destiny to do that.
+I feel like Robin has only ever thought about surfing, and I think he's where he is today because he's been so serious about it.
+He has a hunger for catching a good wave, so no matter how drunk he gets at a party, if there's a wave, he'll get up and go surfing.
+It's the same with board making; he has a vast amount of knowledge, so he uses that knowledge to create what he thinks is cool.
+It's like it's his destiny to do that.

-I don't start shaping until I'm in a pinch, but once I get going It was a really long time with an abnormal level of concentration.
-I can't speak English and I have nowhere else to go, so I just keep shooting, but everyone else gets tired and goes home soon.
-The fact that we're able to have a relationship where we don't get angry no matter what we're shooting may not be because we've become friends by talking, but because we've built it by sharing the same time.
+I don't start shaping until I'm cornered, but once I get started, It was a really long time with an abnormal level of concentration.
+I don't speak English and there's nowhere else to go, so I just kept filming, but everyone else eventually got tired and went home.
+I think the fact that we were able to become friends and not get angry no matter what we were filming was something we built by spending the same time together, rather than becoming friends through conversation.

 (Robin Kegel, Dana Point, CA. 2011 )

-There have been various stories about him in Japan, such as him causing trouble in bars and being banned from hotels, so if you just listen to the stories he has, you might think he's a weirdo (lol), but from the events he's held in Japan so far, he has given the strong impression of caring about each and every user and fan.
+There have been various stories about him in Japan, such as him causing trouble in a bar or being banned from a hotel, so if you just listen to what he has to say, you might think he's an eccentric person (lol), but from the events he's had in Japan so far, he has given the strong impression of caring about each and every user and fan.

-He's one of the leading men in California, so I've heard of him getting into serious fights at parties and breaking teeth, but when I was with him, he was just drunk and drinking until the morning.
-Oh, I heard a while ago that he broke the door to his hotel room in the morning, and said he'd go and fix it because it would be fine if he fixed the hinges and stuck them back together, and then he took the door off and put it in his car and tried to take it with him (laughs).
+He's one of the main characters in California, so I've heard of him getting into serious fights at parties and breaking teeth, but when I was with him, he was just getting drunk and drinking until the morning, that kind of thing.
+Oh, I heard a while ago that he broke the door to his hotel room in the morning, and said he'd go and fix it because it would be fine if he just fixed the hinges and reattached it, but he apparently took the door off and put it in his car to take it with him (laughs).

 But, as I said before, Robin surfs when there are waves, and when there aren't, he devotes himself to shaping.
-He left California once, and since he knew the local waves well, it was natural that he turned his attention to Australia and Europe.
-He wants to surf at various points and interesting places.
-He imagines how to attack unknown waves and thinks about boards for them every day.
-In the surfing world, the surfboard revolution happened in the 1960s .
-He said that after the surfboard revolution, boards became shorter, but he wanted to evolve the longboards of that time while keeping them long, and pursue new movements.
+He left California once, probably because he knew the local waves well and rode them, so it was only natural that he turned his attention to Australia and Europe.
+He wants to surf in all kinds of interesting spots.
+He imagines how to attack unknown waves and thinks about boards that will suit them every day.
+The surfboard revolution happened in the 1960s , didn't it?
+He said that after the surfboard revolution, boards got shorter, but he wanted to evolve the longboards of that time while keeping them long, in pursuit of new movements.

-I think that he was heavily influenced by riding for Tyler Hazzikian, the post-1967 longboard designs that were disappearing from the world, although Tyler's interpretation and Robin's interpretation were completely different directions.
+I think that his time as a rider for Tyler Hazzikian had a big influence on that.
+The longboard designs that were disappearing after 1967.
+Tyler's interpretation and Robin's interpretation were completely different, though.

-I went to Australia, then moved to Europe, where the rails were getting thinner and in a pinch, and I was thinking about which fins, which rails, and which lengths to use every day.
-I lived in the Basque Country and was also working on big guitar waves.
-But after that, I said, "Everyone says Morocco is good, but Portugal is probably the best.
-In fact, I know Euriko from Portugal.
-It seems that everyone around him, including Chris Boreich, who started Cream and Gatoheroi with him, is gone now.
-It seems that they parted ways on bad terms, but that may be because they are both Americans with strong individualism.
+He went to Australia, and then moved to Europe, where rails became thinner and more pinched, and he worked on them every day, thinking about which fins, which rails, and which lengths to use.
+He lived in the Basque Country and got really into the big waves of Guitarie.
+But then he said, "Everyone says Morocco is good, but Portugal is probably the best."
+He actually knows Euriko from Portugal.
+Everyone around him, including Chris Boreich, who co-founded Cream and Gatoheroi, seems to be gone now.
+It seems like they parted ways on bad terms, but that could be because they're both Americans, who are very individualistic.

 (Forever Chiz, Morroco .
 2011 )